Search for the baryon- and lepton-number violating decays $B^0\to p\mu^-$ and $B^0_s\to p\mu^-$: Selection

 \section{Selection}

-The \BdsTopmu candidates are reconstructed by combining two oppositely charged tracks with transverse momentum in the range 0.25 $< \pt <$ 40 \gevc, momentum \ptot $<$ 500 \gevc, and a good track fit quality, with a track fit \chisq per degree of freedom smaller than three.
+The \BdsTopmu candidates are reconstructed by combining two oppositely charged tracks with transverse momentum in the range 0.25 $< \pt <$ 40 \gevc, momentum \ptot $<$ 500 \gevc, as in Ref.\cite{LHCb:2021awg}.
+The tracks are also required to have a good track fit quality, with a track fit \chisq per degree of freedom smaller than three.
 Only candidate tracks with \chisqip $>$ 25 for any PV are selected, where \chisqip is defined as the difference between the vertex-fit \chisq of the PV formed with and without the particle in question.
 The distance of closest approach between the two tracks is required to be below 0.1 mm.
 The proton candidates are required to be in the geometric acceptance of the LHCb muon stations to mimic the selection of the muon pair of the normalisation channel \BuToJPsimuK.
 This requirement has a negligible effect on the signal efficiency.
 The two candidate tracks are required to form a secondary vertex with a vertex-fit \chisq per degree of freedom (\chisqvtx) smaller than nine.
-Furthermore, the resulting \Bds candidates must have a decay time less than than nine times the \Bs lifetime, \chisqip $<$ 25 with respect to the PV for which the \chisqip is minimal and \pt $>$ 0.5\gevc.
+Furthermore, the resulting \Bds candidates must have a decay time less than nine times the \Bs lifetime, \chisqip $<$ 25 with respect to the PV for which the \chisqip is minimal and \pt $>$ 0.5\gevc, to suppress background from random combinations of tracks originating from the PV.

 Particles forming the \BdsTopmu candidates are required to be well identified as a proton and a muon~\cite{Archilli:2013npa}, using information from the Cherenkov detectors, the calorimeters and the muon stations.
 The stringent requirements on the \proton and \muon candidates retain more than 60\% of the signal candidates and eliminate more than 99\% of the background candidates from decays with misidentified particles, particularly the two-body peaking backgrounds, but have almost no discriminating power on the semileptonic decay \mbox{\LbTopmunu}, which has the same visible final state particles as the signal channels.
 This decay represents the main physics background in this analysis.
 The \LbTopXmunu decays with any additional unreconstructed particles ($X$) are expected to have negligible contribution in the fit region of $p\mu^-$ mass.